 A lot of stuff you read encourages you to pursue your passions.
 This, they say, is the road to contentment.

-But, no, this isn't a route to fulfilment.
+But, no, this isn't the route to fulfilment.

 On the other hand figuring out what you value and shaping your career (or other big life decisions) around that is a game-changer.